 - Some spam filters will be triggered by a poor IP reputation.
 If you don’t have a large subscriber list (over 50,000 email addresses), chances are you’re sending from a shared IP range (IP pool).
-That means there is a chance of you getting IP’s with a bad reputation if you’re not using a trustworthy email marketing provider.
+That means there is a chance of you getting IP’s with a bad reputation if you’re not using a trustworthy email marketing provider, like Sender.
 That’s why we at Sender.net work so hard on maintaining our IP reputation high and only approve accounts that are trustworthy.
 And if you want a dedicated IP so you could have total control of your reputation, we can provide it for you.

 Here’s a recent incident to illustrate the point.

 Mailerlite was blacklisted by Spamhaus.org on the 1st of August, 2018.
 Spamhaus claims that Mailerlite allowed Snowshoe Spamming through their domains.